Eliot-Shen/My-own-Self-Distillation-Model/README.md

 Final, run **train.py** to construct the whole model and train it.

 ## Some details
-In the first 100 batch, the loss will grow conversely, it's normal, don't worry.
+In the first 100 batch, the loss will grow conversely.
+It's normal, don't worry.  \
+You can try various hyper-parameter on your own to get better results. \
+Try to change: \
+    1. T in loss.py  T means distillation temperature.\
+    2. lamda in loss.py  lamba is the balance factor to balance hard-label loss and soft-label loss.